majjoha/majjoha.github.io/_posts/2014-02-13-automate-the-bastard.md

 use to configure zsh, Git, Vim and so on.

-Because of the great [Homebrew package manager](http://brew.sh/), it is incredibly easy to setup most apps, but, unfortunately, Homebrew does not support regular apps with a graphical user interface out of the box, so instead I use [homebrew-cask](https://github.com/phinze/homebrew-cask) for this.
+Because of the great [Homebrew package manager](http://brew.sh/), it is incredibly easy to set up most apps, but, unfortunately, Homebrew does not support regular apps with a graphical user interface out of the box, so instead I use [homebrew-cask](https://github.com/phinze/homebrew-cask) for this.
 By combining the power of both Homebrew and homebrew-cask, I can easily setup a